nithincvpoyyil/PnPIDBCache/Readme.md

 # PnP indexedDB caching

-PnP-indexedDB is a cache wrapper util for the PnPv3 library for SPFx web applications.
-It helps you to use indexeddb as cache storage on your Sahrepoint Sites.
-It is built using idb-keyval, @pnp/core.
+@simpletech/pnp-idb-cache is a cache wrapper utility for the PnPJS v3 library.By default, PnP v3 doesnot have support for indexedDB as cache storage.
+This library helps you to use indexeddb as cache storage on your Sahrepoint sites.
+It is built using idb-keyval & @pnp/core.

-**Backstory**: As per my knowledge, session/local storage allows us to store maximum of 10Mb (varies with browser) of data per domain/host.
-Due to this storage limitation, PnPStorageWrapper is throwing 'storage quota exceeded' error in our case.
-We are developing a content-heavy website and heavily relies on caching.
-Also, check this PnP [feature request](https://github.com/pnp/pnpjs/issues/2046) and comments of @juliemturner + @patrick-rodgers
+**Backstory**: From my knowledge, session/local storage allow us to store maximum of 10Mb (varies with browser) data per domain/host.
+Due to this limitation, PnPStorageWrapper will throw 'storage quota exceeded' error, if the storage is full.
+Our team is developing a content-heavy website which heavily relies on caching.
+Check this PnP [feature request](https://github.com/pnp/pnpjs/issues/2046) and comments for more details.

 Key features:

-- A caching allow us to add idexeddb as a cache storage
+- It allow us to add idexeddb as a cache storage
-- Its a browsers only package - not support for NodeJS
+- Supports browsers only (NodeJS - not supported).
-- This enable us to overcome LocalStorage/SessionStorage quota limit per domain
+- Deletes expired cache items
+- Customisable cache expiry, cache key functions & DB parameters
+- More storage capacity than storage APIs

 ## Installation